BowenWang29/KrigingExample/README.md

 A demo of using Frost-Server and Kafka to generate air temperature sensor data streaming, which is then processed with Kriging algorithm.
 The goal is to demostrate a geodata processing use case on the infrastructure introduced in [SmartAirQuality Network Project](http://smartaq.net/).
 There are four stages in the *KrigingEample*:
-1. *RawData*: Air temperature data from Weather Underground
+1. *RawData*: Observations of air temperature, humidity and precessure observed by private weather stations from [Weather Underground](https://www.wunderground.com/).
-2. *Frost-Server*: An implementation of SensorThings API
+2. [*FROST-Server*](https://github.com/FraunhoferIOSB/FROST-Server): An implementation of [SensorThings API](http://www.opengeospatial.org/standards/sensorthings).
+Currently the FROST-Server only implements the first part of the API: Sensing and is maintained ragularly.
-3. *Kafka*: A message streaming system
+3. *Apache Kafka*: A message streaming system that acts as a persistance layer for storing and and retrieving data.
+All data analysis and data transformations should be carried on data outstreams from Kafka.
-4. *KrigingResult*: Visuallisation of Kriging algorithm
+4. *KrigingResult*: The result of a demostration of data analysis using the infrastructure.
+It's produced with Kriging in Spark and visualized with [Folium](https://github.com/python-visualization/folium).

 This Repo mainly concerns:
 * *RawData* which is stored as Parquet,